VisualComposer/builder/readme.txt

 * New: Edit your Visual Composer content from any mobile device with new UI/UX for Mobile Editing
 * New: Add video from YouTube or Vimeo as a background to your row shape dividers with simple URL copy/paste
-* New: Add custom Javascript to your page and site directly from Visual Composer Settings
+* New: Add custom JavaScript to your page and site directly from Visual Composer Settings
 * New: Control your layout templates directly from Visual Composer Settings.
 Remove header, footer, and sidebar with a single click
 * Update: Tree View window now opens as a separate window for better visibility